 Chocolate French Silk Pie

-Rich and decadent chocolate french silk pie recipe.
-This pie filling requires no baking and is a rich silky chocolate filling with whipped cream topping and chocolate shavings.
+Rich and decadent chocolate French Silk Pie is the perfect chocolate pie!
+The filling requires no baking and is a silky smooth texture with whipped cream topping and chocolate shavings.

 - Skill Level: Intermediate

-- Components Used: Basic Pie Crust, Whipped Cream for Topping
+- Components Used: All-Purpose Pie Crust, Whipped Cream Topping

-Traditional french silk pie is made with a classic pie crust which is what I prefer.
+Traditional French silk pie is made with a classic pie crust which is what I prefer.
 I think the contrast of the salty crust is perfect with the rich filling.
-However, if you prefer, you can use a graham cracker crust or an oreo crust.
+However, if you prefer, you can use a graham cracker or oreo crust.

 What is French Silk Pie Made Of?
 Why is it Called French Silk?

 French silk pie is made from a rich chocolate filling that is, as its name suggests, incredibly silky.
 The filling is essentially a rich chocolate mousse made from butter, sugar, eggs, and chocolate.
-The filling is also kept raw which helps with its unique texture.
+The filling is kept raw giving it a unique texture.

 There is some debate about when this pie first originated.
-Some believe it came about in the 50’s as a winner of a Pillsbury bake-off, others think it first appeared in the 80’s created by a famous pastry chef.
-Wherever it started it is sure to be a hit with whoever it is shared with!
+Some believe it came about in the 1950s as a winner of a Pillsbury bake-off, others think it first appeared in the 1980s created by a famous pastry chef.
+Whenever it first started, it is a hit!

 How to Make French Silk Pie

 I highly recommend to read the recipe all the way through before starting.
-Also make sure that you do not rush the filling process as it needs the full mixing time to really set up.
+Make sure that you do not rush the filling process as it needs the full mixing time to really set up.

-I prefer a traditional pie crust for this pie (recipe below).
-However, if you prefer, you can prep a graham cracker or an oreo crust.
-Oreo is my husbands favorite with this pie, but I think its a little too rich.
+I prefer a traditional pie crust made without sugar for this pie.
+However, if you prefer, you can make a graham cracker crust or an oreo crust.
+Oreo is my husband’s favorite crust with this pie but I think it’s a little too rich.

 Blind bake the crust and allow to cool completely before adding the filling.
 Because the filling is kept raw, the crust must be baked all the way through before the filling is added.

-Cream the butter and sugar together until light and fluffy.
-This will take a good 3-4 full minutes of mixing.
+Cream together the butter and sugar until light and fluffy.
+This will take about 3-4 full minutes of mixing.
+It’s very important for the butter to be at a soft, room temperature in order to properly cream.

-Add the melted and cooled chocolate into the mixing bowl along with the cocoa powder and espresso powder if using.
-The cocoa and espresso powder are optional but really help intensify the chocolate flavor.
+Add the melted and cooled chocolate into the mixing bowl along with the cocoa powder and espresso powder, if using.
+The cocoa powder and espresso powder are optional but really help intensify the chocolate flavor.
+I wouldn’t leave it out!

-Do not rush the mixing and adding of the eggs.
-You will be mixing for a full 20 minutes at high speed- 5 minutes for each of 4 eggs.
-If you do not have a stand mixer you can use a hand mixer for this step, but it will be quite the arm workout!
+Do not rush the process of mixing and adding of the eggs.
+You will be mixing for a full 20 minutes at high speed, 5 minutes for each of the 4 eggs.

-Pour the filling into the cooled pie crust and let it set for 3-4 hours in the refrigerator.
-Then you can top it with real whipped cream and chocolate shavings!
+Pour the filling into the cooled pie crust and let set for at least 4 hours in the refrigerator.
+After chilling, top with whipped cream, chocolate shavings, and serve!
+I would recommend waiting until you are ready to serve if you’re using fresh whipped cream.

 If you’d like to make the whipped cream in advance, make a stabilized version that contains gelatin.
 My recipe for stabilized whipped cream can be made up to 4 days in advance.